freeCodeCamp/top-contributor-tool/README.md

+Note: This repo is now archived in favor of the code at https://github.com/freeCodeCamp/scripts/tree/main/packages/contributors

 # Top Contributor Tools

 This project is a CLI tool that aggregates a list of top contributors for our `/learn` repository, Crowdin translations, forum, and news publication.